Zeljko Kalac: Coaching career

 On 9 August 2011, it was announced he had signed a contract to be goalkeeping coach at A-League club Sydney FC.
 Despite the dismissal of Frank Farina at the conclusion of the 2013–14 season, Kalac chose to remain at the club, working under new manager Graham Arnold.
 At the end of the 2014–15 season, with one year remaining on his contract, it was announced that he would be leaving Sydney FC, eventually being replaced by one of Arnold's closest coaches John Crawley.

 On 22 May 2015, it was announced that Kalac would join cross-town rivals Western Sydney Wanderers, reuniting with fellow coach Tony Popovic, whom he worked with at Sydney FC.

 On 1 October 2017, Kalac would leave his position as goalkeeper coach at the Wanderers to follow manager Tony Popovic and assistant coach Andrés Carrasco to Karabükspor in the Turkish League.
 He was replaced by fellow goalkeeping coach Davide Del Giovine, who worked with him as an understudy at Sydney FC and during his time at the Wanderers.

 In July 2018, Kalac joined Melbourne City as their goalkeeping coach.

-For the 2020/21 season, Kalac joined Sydney United 58 as their manager, the first time he will hold a full managerial position.
-Kalac has so far signed Adrian Vranic, Danijel Nizic, Jacob Esposito and ex-Brisbane Roar and Newcastle Jets player, Devante Clut.
+For the 2020 NPL NSW season, Kalac joined Sydney United 58 as their manager, the first time he will hold a full managerial position.

+Kalac left Sydney United in September to join Greek 2nd Division side Xanthi FC as their goalkeeping coach, joining head coach Tony Popovic.
+Kalac left Xanthi in February 2021.

+In October 2021, Kalac became head coach of Croatian 3rd division side NK Urania Baška Voda, who play in the Croatian Third Football League - South.
+On 30 October 2022, Kalac left the position due to personal reasons.

+In January 2023, Kalac was signed by Macarthur FC Academy team Bulls Academy as their new head coach for the upcoming 2023 NPL NSW season.
+But after a last placed finish which saw Bulls Academy relegated, Kalac was replaced by Craig Noone for the 2024 season NSW NPL League One season.

+Kalac was quickly snapped up by his former club Sydney United 58, as their new head coach for the 2024 NPL NSW season.
+After taking Sydney United to the Preliminary Final, where they were eliminated, Kalac left Sydney United and joined NSW NPL League One side Inter Lions as their Head of Men's Football.

+In May 2025, Kalac became Iraq national football team goalkeeping coach, alongside head coach Graham Arnold.

 Personal life

-Kalac's wife is named Diana.
-They have a daughter Abby and a son Oliver, who is also a goalkeeper playing for Croatian third-level side NK Međimurje.
+Kalac has a daughter Abby, and a son Oliver who is also a goalkeeper playing for APIA Leichhardt in the National Premier Leagues NSW.